 Mt.
 Ashland

 Just north of the California border is Mt.
 Ashland, where locals claim that it “skis a lot bigger than it looks,” due to its elevation at 7,533′.
 Adventure seekers will appreciate the challenging cirque, a glacial bowl with plenty of steep, bumps, and demanding terrain.
 Mt.
 Ashland also has a great ski school and a lot of terrain for beginners and intermediates.
-Weekend adult day passes are $79 and $72 during the week.
+On weekends, adult lift tickets are $82, and on weekdays, they’re priced at $55.
 Discounts are available for youth, children, and senior skiers.
-They also offer timed brackets so you can ski for half the day (noon-4 p.m.) for $65 or at twilight (3 p.m.-9 p.m.) for just $28.
 Mt.
 Ashland is full of character, just like the town of Ashland, with runs and lifts named after Shakespeare plays and characters, including the Elizabethan Lodge and Balcony and Upper Balcony trails.

 » View Mt.
 Ashland Lodging Options